Cleveland–Redland Bay Road: Road condition

 The road is fully sealed, with several short sections of four-lane dual carriageway.
 A project to upgrade sections of the road, at a cost of $110 million, was in construction in late 2021.

 History

 Cleveland was surveyed in 1840, and was recommended for development as a port in 1841.
 In 1847 a navigation beacon was installed and a new town was planned.
 In 1850 Cleveland was proclaimed a township, but in 1852 it lost any chance of becoming a major port, although the navigation beacon was replaced by a lighthouse in 1864.
 The town became the commercial centre for the surrounding area, with timber cutting and farming being the main industries.

 Thornlands was originally part of Cleveland.
 It was made available for settlement by small farmers from 1858.

 The Redland Bay region was settled from the 1860s, first by timber cutters and then by farmers.
 Cotton was the first crop, but was unsuccessful and soon replaced by sugar cane.
 The first roads from north to south were made by timber cutters to enable transport of their product to market.

+Intersecting state-controlled roads

+This road intersects with the following state-controlled roads: